kimjoar/writings/views.md

 * Listening for DOM events, such as `click` and `submit`.
 * Listening for events from the rest of my application.
 A view also trigger events.
-* Creating subviews if they are needed.
+* Creating sub-views if they are needed.
 * Updating models based on changes in the view (a model is responsible for persisting state.)